tutmryan/vo-dev-api/docs/infrastructure/multitenant-auth-setup.md

 - add a scope (e.g. `api://verified-orchestration-internal-non-prod/platform` for the non prod environment)
   - Consent display name: `Verified Orchestration platform [INTERNAL API USE ONLY]`
   - Consent description: `Verified Orchestration platform [INTERNAL API USE ONLY]`
+- create a client secret for the app registration to access the Verified ID API
+  - set it to expires in 24 months
+  - store it in 1Password as `NonProd - Verified Orchestration -> Internal app client secret` for the non prod environment
+  - set `[NON_PROD | PROD]_INTERNAL_CLIENT_SECRET` secret in the GitHub organisation
+- add the following application permissions from `Verifiable Credentials Service Admin` API
+  - VerifiableCredential.Authority.ReadWrite
+  - VerifiableCredential.Contract.ReadWrite
+  - VerifiableCredential.Credential.Revoke
+  - VerifiableCredential.Credential.Search
+  - VerifiableCredential.Network.Read
+- add the following application permissions from `Verifiable Credentials Service Request` API
+  - VerifiableCredential.Create.All
+- grant admin consent for the added permissions
 - create the following Applications roles

   ```JSON